CanDSLibrarians/CanDSLibrarians.github.io/_site/content/_index.md

 ## CFP

 Interested in submitting a lightning talk?

-Fill out this [form](https://forms.gle/aMaA3x35J1KjCCtJA).
+We are hoping to leave this open-ended but we have a few prompts for you to consider:
+- Tell us about Digital Scholarship services at your institution!
+What's one thing that was a highlight or challenge of the past year for your service?
+How did your service develop and where do you see it going?
+-  What is Digital Scholarship in Canada?
+- How does your work intersect with other colleagues in the library.

+Please fill out this [form](https://forms.gle/aMaA3x35J1KjCCtJA) to submit your talk idea.
 Deadline for submissions is **Monday October 4, 2021**.

-Have an idea for a breakout topic?
-Add it to this [document](https://docs.google.com/spreadsheets/d/14HrcZlSJ82YQcTVlnyANVSuBHd7c6__KLsT4vPdMjhA/edit?usp=sharing)
+We are also looking for feedback on the breakout topics.
+If you have an idea about what would make a good topic please add it to this [document](https://docs.google.com/spreadsheets/d/14HrcZlSJ82YQcTVlnyANVSuBHd7c6__KLsT4vPdMjhA/edit?usp=sharing).

 ## Register